bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 #### Configuring an SQLite3 Database

-Rails comes with built-in support for [SQLite3](http://www.sqlite.org), which is a lightweight serverless database application.
+Quails comes with built-in support for [SQLite3](http://www.sqlite.org), which is a lightweight serverless database application.
 While a busy production environment may overload SQLite, it works well for development and testing.
-Rails defaults to using an SQLite database when creating a new project, but you can always change it later.
+Quails defaults to using an SQLite database when creating a new project, but you can always change it later.

 Here's the section of the default configuration file (`config/database.yml`) with connection information for the development environment: